Trees for Tigers

 Trees for Forests and Wildlife

-350,000 trees in the villages of Rajapur, Pakhirala, Kachukhali, Ranipur in Gosaba block and Jogeshgunj, Hemnagar and Bankra in Hingalgaunge block at the Periphery of Sundarbans National Park, South 24 Parganas, West Bengal, India.
+400,000 trees planted in the villages of Rajapur, Pakhirala, Kachukhali, Ranipur in Gosaba block and Jogeshgunj, Hemnagar and Bankra in Hingalgaunge block at the periphery of Sundarbans National Park, South 24 Parganas, West Bengal, India.

-- Protecting the habitat of the famous Royal Bengal Tiger of the Sundarbans.
+- To protect the habitat of the famous Royal Bengal Tiger of the Sundarbans.

-- Preventing shifting and submergence of the islands due to rising sea levels.
+- To prevent shifting and submergence of the islands due to the rising sea levels.

-- Lighten the population pressure on resources by providing more livelihood opportunities.
+- To lighten the population pressure on resources by providing more livelihood opportunities.

-- Providing livelihood opportunities to the largely landless communities.
+- To provide livelihood opportunities to the largely landless communities.